Nursing (543)

 543-111 - Nursing Intermediate Clinical Practice

-Develops the RN role when working with clients with complex healthcare needs.
-Focuses on developing skills needed for managing multiple clients across the lifespan and priorities.
-Using the nursing process, students gain experience in adapting nursing practice to meet the needs of clients with diverse needs and backgrounds.
+This intermediate level clinical course develops the RN role when working with clients with complex health care needs.
+A focus of the course is developing skills needed for managing multiple clients across the lifespan and priorities.
+Using the nursing process, students will gain experience in adapting nursing practice to meet the needs of clients with diverse needs and backgrounds.
 (Prerequisites: 543-112 Nursing Advanced Skills.
 Concurrent enrollment in 543-109 Nursing: Complex Health Alterations 1; 543-110 Nursing: Mental Health and Community Concepts.
 Health requirements; criminal background check; CPR)

 3 Credit hours